gillaercio/product-preview-card-component-main/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- Grid Layout
 - Mobile-first workflow

 ### What I learned

-I took advantage of this project to practice the use of **Flexbox**:
+I took advantage of this project to practice the use of **Grid Layout**:

 Smooth transition of sizes